nrwl/nx/docs/shared/guides/using-tailwind-css-with-angular-projects.md

 };
 ```

+{% callout type="note" title="More details" %}
-> **Note**: The `content` property shouldn't be specified in the preset because its value is not common for multiple projects.
+The `content` property shouldn't be specified in the preset because its value is not common for multiple projects.
+{% /callout %}

 Add the project configuration for the project: